The muscles we use for walking are:

-In a meditation workshop, all participants were asked to really focus on the mechanics of walking and turning their attention on each movement that makes it possible to take a step.
+In a meditation workshop I attended, all participants were asked to really focus on the mechanics of walking and turning their attention on each movement that makes it possible to take a step.
 I found this exercise to be particularly useful when walking.

 What we take for granted is actually a complex dynamic of synergistic movements.
 Biomechanically, dozens of muscles engage at the same time to move the body forward.